 - From 100Gb of storage + 15Gb of video uploads (per month)

-The above are features which are over and above the standard features included with the other places.
-Below are a few highlights of features available.
+The above are over and above the standard included with the other plans.
+Below are a few highlights:

 - Easy collaborations